janekx21/bachelor-thesis/chapters/ba.typ

 bindings are for node and rust.
 The latter defines a crate/package which the language server imports as a submodule and uses as a local dependency.

-== LSP specification and Rust implementation
+== LSP Specification and Rust Implementation

 Microsoft defines the LSP specification (Version 3.17)@LanguageServerProtocol on a GitHub page.
 The page contains the used base protocol and its RPC methods